Salaries & JobsUpdated March 2026

 Share:XFLRWE

 Lowell, MA is smaller city where a regional hub economy where state government jobs provide stability and local shops fill the gaps.
 That economic DNA directly affects what you'll pay for registered nurse salary, which costs a bit more than the US norm, running about 13% above average.
-With a median household income of $50K and a local market shaped by a balanced labor pool where you'll find competitive quotes if you shop around, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $50K and a local market shaped by a balanced labor pool where you'll find competitive pricing if you compare options, the pricing picture here is more nuanced than a single number suggests.

 Average Annual Salary Range